 Liquidated Damages are presented as an estimate of an intangible loss to the County.
 It is a provision that allows for the payment of a specified sum should Contractor be in breach of contract.
+Liquidated

-Liquidated Damages Shall apply Shall not apply to this contract.
-Liquidated Damages applicable to this contract are incorporated in Exhibit F, attached hereto.
+Damages \boxtimes shall not \square shall apply to this contract.
+If Liquidated Damages are applicable to this contract, the terms are incorporated in Exhibit I, attached hereto.